merodiro/settings/README.md

 ```

 ### Cache all settings
-it caches all settings for the duration in settings.php config file
+it caches all settings for the duration that has been set in settings.php config file

 ```bash
 php artisan settings:cache